12 Surprising Reasons For Irregular Periods

 8. Certain Foods

-Research conducted by high school girls from Mashhad, the values of salty–fatty foods, fast foods, and caffeine work the same as smoking.
+Research conducted by high school girls from Mashhad, the values of salty, fatty, fast foods, and caffeine work the same as smoking.

 In addition, certain eating disorders are related to irregularities and periods of amenorrhea (16) (17)